 - Socially distanced layouts of teaching rooms, and safe maximum capacities displayed

 We have increased the frequency of cleaning key areas.
 High footfall and social areas show social distancing space, seating has been rearranged, and Perspex screens and shielding barriers have been installed across the campus.
-More images can be found on our transition back to campus page.
+If you would like to see what measures we have previously implemented around the campus, these can be found on our transition back to campus page.

 The University will ensure that shared spaces are cleaned thoroughly and regularly throughout the day.
 Hand sanitiser and cleaning wipes will be available, should students wish to clean any surfaces themselves prior to using them.
 These spaces will form part of the building risk assessment and the social distancing arrangements that are implemented before buildings reopen.
 Extra cleaning facilities and wipes will be available in all food areas.
 Wayfinding and one way systems allow the flow of people around the building, and all toilet facilities have been adapted to meet government guidelines.

 Good personal hygiene is essential for you to look after your own health and that of fellow students and staff.
 Hand sanitising gel is available, and frequent handwashing is recommended.

 There is a variety of (PPE) personal protective equipment used to control the transmission of infectious diseases.
 This ranges from sophisticated full-face respirators to simple disposable fluid repellent medical masks to a simple medical face mask covers the nose, mouth and chin.
 They prevent droplets from reaching these parts of the wearer’s face and reduce the spread of infectious droplets from the person wearing it.
 All types of medical face masks are designed to meet quality standards, however there are currently no UK product standards for face coverings.